 Earning points with the American Express Essential card

 I’ll start with the points angle first.
 The Essential Card earns points into American Express Membership Rewards.

-The transfer rates for Gateway are similar to Ascent and Ascent Premium, which is 1 Membership Rewards point to 0.5 airline points in Velocity Frequent Flyer, Cathay Pacific Asia Miles, Singapore Airlines Krisflyer and some others.
+The transfer rates is 1 Membership Rewards point to 0.5 airline points in Velocity Frequent Flyer, Cathay Pacific Asia Miles, Singapore Airlines Krisflyer and some others.